 Developed by Etsy, StatsD is a simple network daemon that “listens” for statistics data (ex: counters) to aggregate custom metrics.
 The agent listens to the StatsD port and collects data.
-Using StatsD for monitoring helps to receive all application-specific statistics broadcasted over UDP.
-Once configured, StatsD monitored data is transmitted to the system.
+Using StatsD for monitoring helps to get all application-specific statistics broadcasted over UDP.
+After configuration, StatsD monitored data is transmitted to the system.

 To monitor using StatsD, assign StatsD monitor to the monitoring template.
 To add a StatsD monitor to a template, select StatsD from Other Monitor while creating a template.
 To monitor using StatsD, a StatsD monitor can be added using Setup > Monitoring > Templates > Other Monitors.

 After applying the template to a device, the template can be validated if it is assigned to a resource.
 For more information view Validate Template.

 - Enter the port number for the StatsD monitor in configuration the property

 statsd_portin the file

 statsd_portis not specified, 8125 is assumed to be the default port.